 - Nicolette and Brad are newlyweds, both in their early 30s.
 They have taken out loans on two cars, just purchased a house and plan to start a family soon.
 They have each purchased a 30-year term policy to ensure one another and their future children are protected in case one of them passes away unexpectedly.

 Regardless of what life stage you're in, life insurance is something worth considering as you prepare for the future.
-Think about your needs and decide on a policy that fits your goals.
+Think carefully about your needs and decide on a policy that fits your goals and financial budget.
 Term life insurance can be an economical option that can provide value and help protect those you care about the most.